shashank-scube/java-programs-basic/README.md

 9) How to Create Object in Java
 10) How to swap two numbers using 3rd variable
 11)How to swap two numbers without using 3rd variable

+note :-----------
+      dont copy the .class file it is in byte code.